-Constructs for overexpression and RNAi assays: To make the COL13 overexpression construct, the predicted full-length COL13 cDNA was cloned and inserted into the pCAMBIA1390 vector between the Sal I and Eco RI restriction sites.
+Constructs for overexpression and RNAi assays: To construct the COL13 overexpression construct, the predicted full-length COL13 cDNA was cloned and inserted into the pCAMBIA1390 vector between the Sal I and Eco RI restriction sites.
 To generate the COL13 -RNAi transgenic plants, two fragments of the COL13 coding sequence were amplified by PCR using primers containing Pst I (5' end) and Mlu I (3' end) restriction sites, and Hin dIII (5' end) and Bam HI (3' end) restriction sites.
-The two fragments were inserted into the pRNAi-0 vector in the reverse orientation.
+The two fragments were inserted into the pRNAi-0 vector in reverse orientation.

-Constructs for GUS staining assays: To make the pCOL13 -GUS-2000 construct, a region comprising the 2000 bp promoter sequence of COL13 was cloned and inserted into the pBI121 vector between the Hin dIII and Bam HI sites.
-To make the pCOL13 -GUS-2812 construct, a region comprising the 2812 bp promoter sequence of COL13 was cloned and inserted into the 1301 vector between the Sac I and Sal I sites.
-To make the pCOL3 -GUS construct, a region comprising the 967 bp promoter sequence of COL3 was cloned and inserted into the 967 bp promoter sequence of COL3 was cloned and inserted into the 967 bp promoter sequence of COL3 was cloned and inserted into the 967 bp promoter sequence of COL3 was cloned and inserted into the 91101 vector between the Hind III and Xba I sites.
+Constructs for GUS-staining assays: To construct the pCOL13 -GUS-2000 construct, a region comprising the 2000-bp promoter sequence of COL13 was cloned and inserted into the pBI121 vector between the Hin dIII and Bam HI sites.
+To construct the pCOL13 -GUS-2812 construct, a region comprising the 2812-bp promoter sequence of COL13 was cloned and inserted into the "1301 vector" between the Sac I and Sal I sites.
+To construct the pCOL3 -GUS construct, a region comprising the 967-bp promoter sequence of COL3 was cloned and inserted into the pBI101 vector between the Hind III and Xba I sites.

-Constructs for yeast assays: To make the COL3 -pGBKT7, COP1 -pGBKT7, COL13 -pGBKT7, COL3 - pGADT7, COP1 -pGADT7 and COL13 -pGADT7 constructs, the COL3, COP1 and COL13 fragments were subcloned into the pGBKT7 vector (Gal4 DNA binding domain, Cat.
+Constructs for yeast assays: To make the COL3 -pGBKT7, COP1 -pGBKT7, COL13 -pGBKT7, COL3

+-pGADT7, COP1 -pGADT7, and COL13 -pGADT7 constructs, the COL3 , COP1, and COL13 fragments were subcloned into the pGBKT7 vector (Gal4 DNA binding domain, Cat.
 No. 630489, Clontech) and pGADT7 (Gal4 activation domain, Cat.
 No. 630442, Clontech), as appropriate.
-To make the COL3-pBbidge and COL3-COL13-pBbidge constructs, the COL3 and COL13 fragments were subcloned into the pBbidgeTM vector (Cat.
-No. 630404, Clontech) as appropriate.
+To construct the COL3-pBbidge and COL3-COL13-pBbidge constructs, the COL3 and COL13 fragments were subcloned into the pBbidgeTM vector (Cat.
+No. 630404, Clontech), as appropriate.
+To construct the GAD-HY5 or GAD-COL3 fusion protein in yeast, the HY5 or COL3 coding sequence was subcloned into pJG4-5 with the EcoRI and XhoI sites.
+To construct the COL3::LacZ reporter gene, the 1119-bp COL3 promoter region was amplified from genomic DNA and cloned into the pLacZi2u vector with the HindIII and XhoI sites (Lin et al., 2007).
+Other LacZ reporter gene plasmids containing various truncated COL13 promoters were similarly constructed using the primers listed in Supplementary Table S1.

-Constructs for GFP, CFP and YFP assays: To make the COL13 -GFP construct, the full-length COL13 coding region was cloned and inserted into the pBEGFP vector between the Xba I and Kpn I restriction sites.
-To make the COL3-CFP, COP1-CFP, COL13-CFP, COL3-YFP, COP1-YFP and COL13-YFP constructs, the full-length coding regions of COL3, COP1 and COL13 were cloned and inserted into the pBluescript II Phagemid vector (Y. Liu et al., 2016), as appropriate.
+Constructs for GFP, CFP, and YFP assays: To construct the COL13 -GFP construct, the full-length COL13 coding region was cloned and inserted into the pBEGFP vector between the Xba I and Kpn I restriction sites.
+To construct the COL3-CFP, COP1-CFP, COL13-CFP, COL3-YFP, COP1-YFP, and COL13-YFP constructs, the full-length coding regions of COL3, COP1, and COL13 were cloned and inserted into the pBluescript II Phagemid vector (Y. Liu et al., 2016), as appropriate.

-Constructs for CO-IP assays: To make the 35S:COL3- HA construct, the full-length COL3 cDNA was cloned and inserted into the pCAMBIA1390-HA vector.
+Constructs for Co-IP assays: To construct the 35S: COL3- HA construct, the full-length COL3 cDNA was cloned and inserted into the pCAMBIA1390-HA vector (Fang et al., 2019).